Keystone-Strategy/db/README.md

 # migrate
-NPM package for automated Mongoose migrations.
+NPM package for the creation and execution of mongoDB migrations.
 Provide commands for the creation and execution of migrations scripts.

 ## Configuration